PresidentAnvil/HatdropReanimation/README.md

 you will have to make everything else on you own, such as:
 * default accessories system, like myworld's
 * more idk

+# Credits
+* MyWorld for supposedly coming up with using FPDH